Leader In Health And Safety Law

 Acted for the train driver involved in the Watford train crash of 1996 where one passenger died.
 He was prosecuted on a single count of gross negligence manslaughter and acquitted.

 Michael frequently writes and lectures on health and safety issues.
 For over 10 years he wrote a regular column for health and safety magazine SHP.
-H e is the joint author of A Guide to Health and Safety Prosecutions (Thomas Telford 2007) and the author of the Transport chapter of Corporate Liability: Work Related Deaths and Criminal Prosecutions (Bloomsbury Professional, 3rd edition 2014).
+He is joint author with his colleagues Charlotte Waters and Dr Louise Smail of HSE and Environment Agency Prosecution: The New Climate (Bloomsbury Professional 2019) and the author of the Transport chapter of Corporate Liability: Work Related Deaths and Criminal Prosecutions (Bloomsbury Professional, 3rd edition 2014).